Originally written in 2015. Edited, corrected, and expanded.

 I’m a big guy.
-6 foot tall, just north of 350 pounds.
-Thanks to my current battle with Zeus only knows what, I have lost 40 pounds since last November.
+6 feet tall, just north of 360 pounds.
+Thanks to my recurrent battle with only Loki knows what, I have lost 25 pounds since last September.
 No one who knows me has asked if I’ve lost weight.
-I have an odd body size for a man my size and unfortunately weight loss or gain goes unnoticed.
+I have an odd body shape for a man my size, and unfortunately, weight loss or gain goes unnoticed.
 Unlike most men my size, I don’t have what is commonly called a beer gut.
-Instead, from my size 8 head to my size 10 1/2 feet, I am shaped like a fire hydrant.
+Instead, from my size 8 head to my size 10 feet, I am shaped like a fire hydrant.
 I do have some belly fat, but I am pretty much a cylindrical mass of human flesh.
-I have the beard color to play Santa, but I’d definitely have to add a pillow or two to give me that rotund Santa figure.
+I have ruddy complexion and beard color to play Santa, so in recent years I have finally embraced my inner Claus.
+Come Thanksgiving, it will be impossible for me to go in public without multiple people calling attention to Santa-like looks.

-Most men my height have a 32-35 inch inseam.
+Most men my height have a 32-35-inch inseam.
 Not me.
-I have a 29 inch inseam.
+I have a 29-inch inseam.
 Even worse, I have no butt.
-No woman has ever complimented me for having a nice butt; mainly because my shirt is usually hanging out the back.
+No woman has ever complimented me for having a nice ass, mainly because my shirt is usually hanging out the back.
 I have spent much of my life tucking in shirts that are not long enough.
-Buying XXXL shirts are a challenge because clothing makers assume that every XXXL man has a big gut.
+Buying XXXL shirts is a challenge because clothing makers assume that every XXXL man has a big gut.
 The shirts are long enough, but often they are way too big in the chest.
-Last year, I finally found a tee-shirt that fits me well.
-Made by Key Industries, I can buy them for less than $11 on Amazon.
-(Short Sleeve, Long Sleeve) The tee shirts are well made, don’t feel cheap, and have a pocket on the front.
+I finally found a t-shirt that fits me well.
+Made by Key Industries, I can buy them for less than $14 on Amazon.
+(Short Sleeve, Long Sleeve) The t-shirts are well made, don’t feel cheap, and have a pocket on the front.
 This pocket works well when I need someplace to put my lens cap or cellphone.

 A few years back, I found the perfect suspenders for a guy like me.
 Most suspenders have a clasp that is snapped on the pants.
-Over time, these snaps get weak and tend to come unsnapped.
-Not good, especially for those who might be behind me.
+Over time, these snaps get weak, tend to come unsnapped, and smack the wearer in the face.
 Thankfully, I found Perry Suspenders.
-Perry Suspenders hook on your belt, providing a second layer of butt exposure security.
-You can buy a pair of Perry Suspenders for $12.99 on Amazon.
+Perry Suspenders, which come in 2 widths and 2 lengths, hook on your belt, providing a second layer of butt exposure security.
+You can buy a pair of Perry Suspenders for $13-18 on Amazon.
 Since wearing Perry Suspenders, I no longer fear being the subject of a YouTube video shot by a local resident at Meijer.
-Nothing like fame for having your pants drop down to you knees in the middle of the store.
+Nothing like fame for having your pants drop down to your knees in the middle of the store.
 It’s never happened to me, but I have caught them well on their way to embarrassing me.

 So there ya have it.
 All you ever wanted to know about the man with no butt.